kcesarevic/Coinsnap-for-Shopware/README.md

 # Bitcoin payments for Shopware

-**Accept Bitcoin and Lightning payment in Shopware with BTCPay Server and Coincharge's Bitcoin extension..**
+**Accept Bitcoin and Lightning payment in Shopware with Coinsnap and BTCPay Server.**

 # Bitcoin & Lightning payment processing with BTCPay Server.